facebookincubator/submitit/README.md

 Submitit is a lightweight tool for submitting Python functions for computation within a Slurm cluster.
 It basically wraps submission and provide access to results, logs and more.

 [Slurm](https://slurm.schedmd.com/quickstart.html) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

+PBS (Portable Batch System) is another popular job scheduler for high‑performance computing clusters, providing queuing, resource management and job control similar to Slurm.
+There are 2 implementations [PBS Pro](https://altair.com/pbs-professional/) and [OpenPBS](https://www.openpbs.org/).

-Submitit allows to switch seamlessly between executing on Slurm or locally.
+Submitthem allows to switch seamlessly between executing on Slurm, PBS or locally.

 ### An example is worth a thousand words: performing an addition